nikushi/pbwatch/README.md

 ```

 Then, paste something by `⌘ + c`.
-The screen of your terminal will change, and notification will be sent.
+The text that you've just copied will appear to the terminal screen.
+Also the event will be sent to the notification center.